All Episodes

 He works in politics.

-I just want to say numbch.
+I just want to say numb chucks.

 I mean, how many times has that been said on this show?

-People are listening and driving saying, is this still a Sean Hannity show?
+People are listening and driving, saying, is this still a Sean Hannity show?

 We've lost control.